cogini/elixir-deploy-template/README.md

 # journalctl -r -u deploy-template
 ```

+You should also be able to access the machine over the network on port 80
+through the magic of iptables port forwarding.

 ## Deploy to a remote machine using Ansible

 From your dev machine, install Ansible on the build machine: